649000/todo-rest-api/README.md

 The other challenge faced was that Java is not a popular language in. lambda and AWS CDK.
 Finding resources or guides was challenging but the AWS guides were well-written and sufficient.

-Reason= for choosing AWS amongst other cloud providers was to aid my learning for my AWS certifications.
+Reason for choosing AWS amongst other cloud providers was to aid my learning for my AWS certifications.

 #### Tools used
 1. Postman  - to test the endpoints